 Expungement Lawyer Offering Free Consultations in Salt Lake City

-If you or a loved one was arrested or convicted for a crime, talk to an attorney about getting your criminal record expunged.
-Overson Law’s Salt Lake City criminal defense lawyers offer free consultations to examine your case and see how our attorneys can help with fighting charges and filing for expungement to keep your record clean.
-To schedule your free consultation, contact our law offices today at (801) 895-3143.
+If you were convicted of a crime, talk to an attorney about getting your criminal record expunged.
+Our Salt Lake City criminal defense lawyers offer free case reviews and can help with fighting charges and filing for expungement to keep your record clean.
+Call Overson Law, PLLC today at (801) 758-2287.